This article was written by, Mr. Tom McGregor, author of Eating in Freedom. (excerpts)

 You will go through the discomfort of facing withdrawal similar

 to the withdrawal from drugs.

-(Note from FWNC: If craving for chocolate, avoid all white chocolate, chocolate containing milk.
+(Note from FWN: If craving for chocolate, avoid all white chocolate, chocolate containing milk.
 Select a black chocolate with at least 60% cocoa)

 and bananas don't cause cravings.
 You never feel guilty about

 eating too many cantaloupes.
 You never hear little voices in the

 back of your head saying eat, eat, eat cantaloupe.
 No,